 I get up and change my shirt.
 As I crawl back into bed, I think, folie á deux, and then in a flash I see my father on the porch holding his gun.

 You are twelve years old.
 It’s a still, sweet July evening.
 The air is cool, the sky cloudless.
 Your father is on the front porch, rifle in hand, staring into the woods with his bad eyes.
 Can you hear the dogs?
-Do you want to hear them more than anything you’ve wanted your entire life?
+Do you want to hear them more than anything you’ve wanted in your entire life?

 Laura Rose, an advertising copywriter and manager, lives in Bucks County, Pennsylvania, with her husband and daughter.
 Her nonfiction has appeared in Narrative, Memoir Journal, and Bucks County Writer.

 SEPTEMBER 19, 2018 / MUSEPAPER ESSAY PRIZE #5 / CHILDHOOD/PARENTHOOD